Blazing-Blast/Cardgame/Spirit.md

 Each player will start in their initial phase.

-They may advance a phase by playing a card that allows them to.
+They may advance their phase forwards at any time.
-These cards may _only_ allow for _forward_ movements.
-Playing one of these cards will end your turn.
-Trying to advance from the final phase, will result in looping back to the inital phase.
+Trying to advance from the final phase, will result in looping back to the initial phase.

 Phases will follow the general structure of